duleorlovic/blog/_posts/2016-04-13-css-and-html-tips.markdown

 * `flex-grow: 0` ability to grow as proportion.
 If one has 2 and all others have 1, first will be twice bigger
 * `flex-shrink: 1`
-* `flex-basis: 20% | auto` default size before remaining space is distributed.
+* `flex-basis: 20% | auto` default size before remaining space is distributed (you this if you want max-size: 20%)
   This three items have shorthand `flex: 0 1 auto`.
 So use this if you want items to use space between (on container clear `justify-content`) `flex: auto` is eq to `flex: 1 1 auto` bigger item will take bigger space,